Jswig/Jswig.github.io/_posts/2020-05-19-lessons-denguai.md

 toc: false
 ---

-Thoughts on the mistakes I made along the way.
-For a more in-depth look at my team's work in this competition, see [github](https://github.com/datascienceslugs/dss-diseasespread).
+Attempted approaches and pitfalls in model-building.
+For a more in-depth look at my team's work for this competition, see [github](https://github.com/datascienceslugs/dss-diseasespread).
 {: .text-justify}

 ## Problem description

 This competition is hosted on
 [Driven Data](https://www.drivendata.org/competitions/44/dengai-predicting-disease-spread/).
-We are given weekly climactic data such a precipitation and temperature spread for two cities, San Juan (Puerto Rico) and Iquitos (Peru), as well as the number of dengue fever cases.
+We are given weekly  data such a precipitation and temperature spread for two cities, San Juan (Puerto Rico) and Iquitos (Peru), as well as the number of dengue fever cases.
 The goal is to predict the number cases for each city several weeks into the future.
-Future climactic data is also given, a reasonably realistic setup since reliable short-term climactic forecasts are readily available.
+Future  data is also given, a reasonably realistic setup since reliable short-term forecasts are readily available.
 Predictions are scored by mean absolute error (MAE).
 {: .text-justify}

 ### Data